rgarcia2304/recipe-marketplace/README.md

 **PostgreSQL enums vs TEXT**
 Order status is stored as a Postgres enum (`pending`, `paid`, `fulfilled`, `cancelled`).
 In retrospect TEXT + CHECK constraint would have been simpler — pgx null enum wrapper types (`NullOrderStatus`) added friction throughout the Go codebase with no meaningful benefit at this scale.

+**Microservices vs Monolith**
+This project is microservices by design choice, not necessity.
+The goal was to understand how distributed systems work at a production level — gRPC inter-service communication, event driven architecture, service discovery, distributed transactions.

+For the actual use case a monolith would have been the correct technical decision.
+It would eliminate network latency between services, remove the need for Consul, simplify deployment, and reduce complexity significantly.
 ---

 ## Running Locally